Ephesians

 Prayer for Strength and Love (3:14-21)

-Paul prays that believers would be strengthened with power through the Spirit, that Christ would dwell in their hearts, and that they would comprehend the immeasurable love of Christ.
-The prayer closes with a doxology to the God who can do immeasurably more than all we ask or imagine.
+Paul prays that believers would be strengthened through the Spirit, that Christ would dwell in their hearts, and that they would comprehend the love of Christ.
+The prayer closes with a doxology to the God who can do more than all we ask or imagine.

 Walking Worthy: Unity in the Body (4:1-16)

 Paul urges believers to walk in humility and love, preserving the unity of the Spirit.
-Christ has given gifts to the church -- apostles, prophets, evangelists, pastors, and teachers -- to build up the body until all reach maturity.
+Christ has given gifts to the church — apostles, prophets, evangelists, pastors, and teachers — to build up the body until all attain maturity.

 Walking Worthy: The New Self (4:17-32)